alexbakr/alexbakr.github.io/_portfolio/viz-earnings.md

 ---
-title: "Exploring Hacker News Posts"
+title: "Visualizing Earnings Based On College Majors"
-excerpt: ""
+excerpt: "A look at different college majors based on earnings?"
 collection: portfolio
 ---